Tinux

 GNU Awk by Diane Barlow Close, Arnold D. Robbins, Paul H. Rubin, Richard Stallman, and Piet van Oostrum Edition 1.0 , December 1995.

-GNU Awk by Arnold D. Robbins A User's Guid for GNU Awk, edition 5.3, October 2023.
+GAWK: Effective AWK Programming by Arnold D. Robbins A User's Guid for GNU Awk, edition 5.3, October 2023.

 Unix Text Processing by Dale Dougherty and Tim O'Reilly Another mix of ancient (and not so ancient) text tools (read: ex, vi, awk, nroff, troff).